39M Csaba: Development and use

 The Csaba had a 20 mm Solothurn anti-tank cannon and a coaxial 8 mm Gebauer 1934/37M machine gun fixed on a centrally mounted turret, with 9 mm armoured plating.
-The 20 mm cannon had 200 shells in 5 shell capacity magazines, for a total of 40 magazines, meanwhile the coaxial 8 mm Gebauer machine gun had 3000 rounds in 100 round metal belts.
+The 20 mm cannon had 200 shells in 5 shell capacity magazines, for a total of 40 magazines.
+Meanwhile, the coaxial 8 mm Gebauer machine gun had 3000 rounds in 100 round metal belts.
 The vehicle was also equipped with a detachable 8 mm Solothurn light machine gun fired through the rear hatch in the anti-aircraft role.
 The crew could dismount and carry this LMG when conducting reconnaissance on foot.
 It also had two driving positions – one at the front as normal, and an additional one at the rear.

 The 40M Csaba was a command version armed only with the turret-mounted 8 mm machine gun.
 This vehicle was fitted with a second R-4T radio, which had a large lattice radio mast.

+The first Reconnaissance Battalion of Budapest's vehicles were marked with a lightning flash, as well as the Magyar Cross.
+The Magyar Cross was also seen on vehicles in Transylvania in September 1940, as well as in Yugoslavia and Russia in 1941.
+John Baumann speculates that the red and green cross may have served as an aiming point so it was later changed to a white cross on a grey/black background.
+Before October–November 1944, no German markings were found on 39Ms.

+The first 61 vehicles were assigned to the 1st Mechanized Brigade, the 2nd Mechanized Brigade, 1st Armored Division, 2nd Armored Division, and 1st Mountain Brigade.
+Three 39Ms served with the 1st Mountain Brigade, while the other units received ten 39Ms, one 40M, and two vehicles used for training.
+All except the 1st Mountain Brigade served in Operation Barbarossa.
+Combat use showed that the 39M should not be used outside of its reconnaissance role, with only 17 units having survived from those sent to the front by December 1941.
+The 1st Cavalry brigade lost 18 39Ms in December 1942.
+48 combat-ready vehicles were available by the summer of 1944, which were assigned to four Hungarian infantry divisions, which fought in Galicia along with cavalry divisions.
+The number of 39Ms gradually decreased further and further starting in Autumn of 1944.